 We will pay all expenses of this proxy solicitation.
-In addition to this proxy solicitation, proxies may be solicited in person or by telephone or other means (including by our directors or employees without additional compensation).
+In addition to this proxy solicitation, proxies may be solicited in person or by telephone or other means (including by our directors or employees (who we refer to as our Team Schein Members or "TSMs") without additional compensation).
 We will reimburse brokerage firms and other nominees, custodians and fiduciaries for costs incurred by them in distributing proxy materials to the beneficial owners of shares held by such persons as stockholders of record.